minhtrietbkit/minhtrietbkit.github.io/_posts/2020-01-15-linux-memory.md

 3. Is memory actually seperated into blocks of 8 bits (or 1 byte)?

 I don't know the answers yet but hopefully I'll find out later.

-Alright, now what's with `kernel space` and `userspace`.

-If you've used linux, you've probably heard of these terms or their equivalents.
-Today, I learn of one way to interpret what they are.

-The address space is devided into kernel space and userspace.
-The ratio depends on the `instruction set architecture`.

-From a process's point of view, it owns the whole userspace of the virtual address space.
-In reality, though, it